kotut/AfricanMuseums/README.md

 # AfricanMuseums
-An ongoing repositry list of African Museums including a sample containing 100+ reviews on Google
+An ongoing repository list of African Museums and Cultural Heritage sites

 ## MuseumSourcesbyCountry
 A country-by-country list of link sources enumerating museums.
 If the country did not contain a ministry or other official links, we defaulted to a secondary link.
 Wikipedia and Archive pages were used as a double-check and are included as supplemental links.